thoughtbot/ruby-science/release/ruby-science-sample.md

 Let's revisit the view code for _adding_ and _editing_ questions.

-Note: There are a few small differences in the files (the url endpoint, and the label on the submit button).
+Note: There are a few small differences in the files (the URL endpoint and the label on the submit button).

 ```rhtml